 Our kids as well as us adults, can get quite wrapped up in our laptops, computers, or Playstations and we can overlook the fact that our eyes will ultimately suffer.

-Too much gazing at light emanating from our screens can tire our eyes and in hand even though we have had a good night’s sleep, our eyes would have paid dearly.
+Too much gazing at the light emanating from our screens can tire our eyes and in hand even though we have had a good night’s sleep, our eyes would have paid dearly.

 TIRED EYES!

-Waking up with tired, burning, or itching eyes with heavy a head is due to overworked eyes.
+Waking up with tired, burning, or itching eyes with a heavy head is due to overworked eyes.

 We all need to take care of our eyes and there is a simple solution….Yes limit the amount of time your kids have access to their techno gadgets, but also follow this rule.